accordproject/concerto-docs/docs/design/specification/specification-conformance-tests.md

 # Concerto Conformance test suite
 ## About
 1. The Concerto Conformance Test Suite is a cross-language validation tool designed to test the semantic correctness of Accord Project's Concerto modeling language.
-2. It ensures that any modifications to core components like the Parser, ModelFile, or ModelManager continue to comply with a defined set of semantic validation rules.
+2. It ensures that any modifications to core components like the ModelFile, or ModelManager continue to comply with a defined set of semantic validation rules.
 3. It currently supports JavaScript, with the ability to test across multiple implementations of Concerto such as Rust, C# and many others.
-4. For running conformance tests against implementations of Concerto in different languages you only need the step file in the respective language.
+4. For running conformance tests against implementations of Concerto in different languages you would only need the step file for the respective language.

 ## What it does?
 1. **Defines Semantic Rules**: